nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part2.html.md

 ### Q12.
 How is the access of former employees revoked?

-1. Immediately, manually.If you don't use infrastructure as code, the easiest and quickest way is by removing access for that employee manually using the infrastructure provider's console.
+1. Immediately, manually.
+If you don't use infrastructure as code, the easiest and quickest way is by removing access for that employee manually using the infrastructure provider's console.
 2. Delayed, as part of the next release. if your release process is extremely coupled and most of your security changes have to pass through a CAB (Change Advisory Board) meeting in order to be executed in production, this could be delayed.
 3. Immediately, writing a hot-fix in the infrastructure as code. this is the most secure and recommended option.
 Before the employee leaves the building, access must be removed.